-You will do anything, except one thing, and that is to ask for money.
+You will do anything, except one thing: ask for money.
 After all, your development staff handles donations.
 Just as your organization’s financial reports require the expertise of an accountant, development requires expertise.
 You’ve hired the experts and you invest your time, like any good manager, on other essential tasks.
 At least, this is your public answer.

 It is also likely, that you, like many people around your nonprofit, have another reason.
 In private, you might admit that you don’t want to ask for money.
 You dislike the idea.
 Your distaste may stem from times that you have been solicited poorly.
 Your parents might have cursed fundraising telephone calls that interrupted family meals.
 Perhaps you were asked for a gift, during your student days, and you had to say no because you didn’t have the means.
 You still regret it.